vinodiNK/personal-portfolio/README.md

 # My  portfolio (Web Technology assignment)
 #### This portfolio made for web technology assignment.
 This is not professional portfolio.
 I made this portfolio using assignment guideline.

-# This is my portfolio home page.
+# This is my portfolio Home page.

 #  This is JavaScript Page.

 #  This is Apps Page.

+# This is About me Page.